SoftFluent/CodeFluent-Entities-Documentation/development-guide/cfql.md

 WHERE NOT (Parent exists)
 ```

+*Note: Parenthesis are optional and where specified for readability.*

 ### Equality and Inequality Operators

 Equality and inequality operators (```=```, ```<>```, ```>=```, ```<=```, ```>```, ```<```) allow you to compare values between one another.